Peddler: History

 Peddlers have been known since antiquity.
 They were known by a variety of names throughout the ages, including Arabber, hawker, chapman (medieval English), huckster, itinerant vendor or street vendor.
 According to marketing historian, Eric Shaw, the peddler is "perhaps the only substantiated type of retail marketing practice that evolved from Neolithic times to the present."
 The political philosopher John Stuart Mill wrote that "even before the resources of society permitted the establishment of shops, the supply of [consumer] wants fell universally into the hands of itinerant dealers, the pedlars who might appear once a month, being preferred to the fair, which only returned once a year."

 Typically, peddlers operated door-to-door, plied the streets or stationed themselves at the fringes of formal trade venues such as open air markets or fairs.
 In the Greco-Roman world, open-air markets served urban customers, while peddlers filled in the gaps in distribution by selling to rural or geographically distant customers.

 At Khan Al-Tujjar: At the Arab fair, the peddlers open their packages of tempting fabrics; the jeweler is there with his trinkets; the tailor with his ready-made garments; the shoe-maker with his stock, from rough, hairy sandals to yellow and red morocco boots; the farrier is there with his tools, nails, and flat iron shoes, and drives a prosperous business for a few hours; and so does the saddler, with his coarsesacks and his gayly-trimmed cloths.

 In the Bible the term 'peddler' was used to describe those who spread the word of God for profit.
-The book of Corinthians has the following phrase, "For we are not as so many, peddling the word of God" (Corinthians 2:17).
+The book of 2 Corinthians has the following phrase, "For we are not as so many, peddling the word of God" (2 Corinthians 2:17).
 The Greek term translated "peddling" referred to small-scale merchants who profited from acting as middlemen between others.
 The Apocrypha has the following, "A merchant shall hardly keep himself from doing wrong; and an huckster shall not be freed from sin" (Ecclesiasticus 26:29).

-In some economies the work of itinerant selling was left to a greater or lesser extent to nomadic minorities, such as gypsies, travellers, or Yeniche who offered a varied assortment of goods and services, both evergreens and (notoriously suspicious) novelties.
+In some economies the work of itinerant selling was left to a greater or lesser extent to nomadic minorities, such as gypsies, travelers, or Yeniche who offered a varied assortment of goods and services, both evergreens and (notoriously suspicious) novelties.
 In 19th-century USA, peddling was often the occupation of immigrant communities including Italians, Greeks and Jews.
-The more colourful peddlers were those who doubled as performers, healers, or fortune-tellers.
+The more colorful peddlers were those who doubled as performers, healers, or fortune-tellers.